SETeam4B/meanjs_v1.1/README.md

 ## How to Run Locally
 If you do not have the pre-requisites for MEAN.js installed, follow these instructions: https://github.com/meanjs/mean#prerequisites

-Run `npm install` and `bower install` to install all the packages necessary to run the app.
+Clone our repository, then run `npm install` and `bower install` inside of it to install all the packages necessary to run the app.

 You can run the application using:
 ```
 npm start
 ```
 ## Updating Database Connections

 ## Credits